AguaClara/UASB/Reports and Manuals/fall2018report_draft3.md

 Because AguaClara is moving from Fusion 360 to Onshape, UASB also plans to create an updated CAD model of the UASB reactor on OnShape.
 If this cannot be accomplished the semester, it will be accomplished next semester.
 Two members of the team have volunteered to be trained on OnShape within the upcoming months. [**CEO: There is supposedly an easy way to move some designs from Fusion to Onshape...I don't know exactly what it is but I know it's possible...**]

-The final goal of the team this semester is to begin prepping for fabrication.
+The final goal of the team in the fall 2018 semester is to begin prepping for fabrication.
 This includes locating and ordering materials, making fabrication and safety plans, and learning fabrication techniques such as plastic welding.
 With this groundwork laid, the team can begin fabrication easily and have a full plan on how to proceed.

 Our full task map is included below:
 <div style = “text-align:center”>